DataTig/DataTig/docs/reference/site-configuration.rst

 Every field needs to be defined.
 Every field type has these options:

 * `id` - every field needs a unique ID within that type.
 * `key` - the path in the data to find this value.
 Note paths are allowed, not just keys.
+If not set, the value of `id` will be used.
 * `title` - a title for this field.
+If not set, the value of `id` will be used.
 * `description` - a description for this field.
 * `type` - a type for this field.
 Defaults to `string`.